-Persons visiting your organization’s website
+People visiting your organization’s website

-Drawing up this list of interested persons is easy enough.
+Drawing up this list of interested people is easy enough.
 But for marketing purposes, you need to know as much as possible about the characteristics, backgrounds, and interests of each group.
 Some things you can do to collect this sort of information include

 Creating a database of your supporters by gathering names and addresses from every possible source within your organization — items like checks from donors, subscription forms from newsletter subscribers, sign-up sheets from volunteers, and e-mail messages sent to the contact us address on your website.